balint-kiraly/iocs-training-web-2025/docs/specification.md

 ## Overview
 This web application is a bilingual platform designed to engage potential participants, provide information about the training, and facilitate applications.
 The site emphasizes modern design, usability, and responsiveness.

+> [!WARNING]
+> This is a v.0 specification and may not reflect the final design or features.

 ---

 ## Pages and Content